Identity is per role

 Email security@entangle.run with reproduction steps, affected commits, and any relevant runtime evidence (events, traces, signed messages).
 Please give reasonable time to investigate before public disclosure.
 Valid reports are acknowledged and credited.

-See platform capabilitiesBoot Entangle, open Studio, and watch distributed agents, users, runners, signed messages, approvals, and git-backed artifacts move through one governed graph.
+See current statusBoot Entangle, open Studio, and watch distributed agents, users, runners, signed messages, approvals, and git-backed artifacts move through one governed graph.